straw-hat-team/adr/adrs/3122196229/README.md

 In some cases, the file `PascalCase` is used if the file is a class or a React component, otherwise follow `camelCase` is used.

-* What happen when the file contains more than a class or a React component?
+* What happens when the file contains more than a class or a React component?
 How do we take the appropriate decision about it without getting into disagreement and use the phrase "it depends"?

-Also, does that means that if we refactor the code, and we move the React component out of a file, that file name must change?
+Also, does that means that if we refactor the code and we move the React component out of a file, that file name must change?

-That would introduce more potential refactoring like renaming file paths, adding more unnecessary line of code changes, and extra work in code reviews.
+That would introduce more potential refactoring like renaming file paths, adding more unnecessary lines of code changes and extra work in code reviews.

 As well as issues in `CI` environments, where it may be the case that `git` didn't rename the file due to case-insensitive file systems, and you must use